 Managing GitHub Actions permissions for your repository

 Note: You might not be able to manage these settings if your organization has an overriding policy or is managed by an enterprise that has overriding policy.
-For more information, see "Disabling or limiting GitHub Actions for your organization" or "Enforcing GitHub Actions policies for your enterprise."
+For more information, see "Disabling or limiting GitHub Actions for your organization" or "Enforcing policies for GitHub Actions in your enterprise."